QDot 8086

 the stack and/or variable values.
 QDot has operators analogous to

 almost every C language operator and a few more.
-Suppose that a
+Suppose that a,

-refer to the three top-most stack values, in this order
+b and c refer to the three top-most stack values, in this order

-refers to a global or local variable, and
+from top to bottom, var refers to a global or local variable, and

-to a function symbol.
+id to a function symbol.
 The operators work as follow:

 - Arithmetic